MartinanderssonDotcom/java-se-testing/README.md

 # Java SE Testing

 My age-old Java SE playground.
-Please do excuse the lack of documentation or stylish code herein.
+Please do excuse the lack of documentation and stylish code herein.